By-Laws of Peel Pool Association

 3.13 At the completion of each season and before commencement of the following season the Committee will place teams in appropriate divisions once nominations are received.

 3.14 In the event of a team winning two premierships in succession, they will be elevated to the next grade shown.

-3.15 No player can drop more than one division in a single season, which includes summer and winter competitions.
+3.15 No player can drop more than one division in a single season.

 4.1 Matches commence at 7.30 pm.

 4.2 Names on the score sheet before 7.20 pm.